A perfect way to thicken soups and desserts, and the essential ingredient for whipped cream: heavy cream.

 Expect your frozen heavy cream to last for up to 3 months.

-Once thawed, aim to consume your heavy cream within 1 week.
+Once thawed, aim to consume your heavy cream within one week.

 Other Storage Methods For Heavy Cream